coffeebank/soju/README.md

 Soju is licensed under the GPLv3 License, which allows changes as long as your source remains open-source.

 Soju is not endorsed by Spotify.
-Soju uses copyrighted data from Spotify, licensed through a Spotify Web API account.
+Soju uses copyrighted data from the Spotify Web API under license.

 Feel free to modify Soju for white-label purposes, but please keep all credits per `LICENSE`.

-© 2021 - Present, by coffeebank.
+© 2021–Present, by coffeebank.